Sh0urya-S/EZLauncher/README.md

--Saves the exisiting buttons so that you dont have to redeclare them every time it's launched -Appearance changes such as background colors and stuff
+-Saves the exisiting buttons so that you dont have to redeclare them every time it's launched -Appearance changes such as background colors and stuff -Dialogue box that says MAX Limit Reached when you try to create a new button when there are already 9 buttons

+**Developer Message**:

+I will continue to build other simple applications that can help people in their day-to-day usage of computers.
+Stay tuned :D